 There are two parts to an attorney’s official job title.
 The first is the more well-known portion: “Attorney”, The second, lesser-known portion is “Counselor at law”.

 To be a successful attorney a person must have a thorough understanding of the law, be effective in the courtroom and have a knack for being a problem solver on behalf of their clients.

-The skills that you learn in law school and the courtroom do not necessarily help you to become an effective communicator and ally of your client.
+The skills that you learn in law school and the courtroom do not necessarily help you to become an effective communicator.
 A challenge that family law attorneys face comes into play when a divorce is wrapping up and there are unresolved issues of anger and resentment felt by the opposing party towards your client.

 Learning how to regulate emotions is an important part of being an adult, but even adults can struggle with their personal feelings when they are going through a divorce.
 Not only are you eliminating the most important relationship in your life but you are throwing the equilibrium of your house off to a great extent.

 It makes sense to feel uneasy, and it makes sense to feel like a part of you is going away forever.
 If your spouse has done something to harm your children or harm you directly it makes further sense to feel betrayed and direct feelings of anger towards your soon to be ex-spouse.

 It is the experience of the attorneys with the Law Office of Bryan Fagan, PLLC that when an opposing party experiences anger towards a client of ours it is the children of the marriage that take that anger to heart more so than anyone else.

 Obviously just because you are divorcing your spouse it doesn’t mean that your interactions with that person will cease the day that your divorce decree is signed by a judge.
 The most important aspect of your former marriage, raising your child, is still in place even if your marriage no longer is.